yellowbirdwithme/tokenizer/README.md

 Performs a search of a multiword query against the database.
 Returns positions of all words of the query in a given file.

+### tolstoy_db

+A database of "War and Peace" by Lev Tolstoy in Russian is created for testing the search engine.

 ## Why

 This module is created as a practical work for my university programming course.